tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 3. Insert the endpoint into the box next to GET: `https://simple-weather.p.mashape.com/aqi`
 4. Click the **Params** button and insert `lat` and `lng` parameters with specific values (other than `1`).

-    {{site.data.alerts.note}} Only some countries are supported in the `aqi` call &mdash; specifically Singapore, Malaysia, Europe, and Australia.
+    {{site.data.alerts.note}} Only some countries are supported in the <code>aqi</code> call &mdash; specifically Singapore, Malaysia, Europe, and Australia.
 If the country isn't supported, you'll see "Not supported" in the API response.
-To get the aqi for Singapore, use `lat: 1.3321256` and `lng: 103.7373503`.
+To get the aqi for Singapore, use <code>lat: 1.3321256</code> and <code>lng: 103.7373503</code>.
 You can find latitude and longitude values from the URL in Google Maps when you go to a specific location.{{site.data.alerts.end}}

     <img src="{{ "/images/restapicourse/googlemapslatlong.png" | prepend: site.baseurl }}" alt="Finding latitude and longitude on Google Maps" />